shee333/Homework/README.md

-# Homework\n
+# Homework
-My Homework for CS courses during academy\n
+My Homework for CS courses during academy

 Give me a star before your copy.